kashisau/api-server/views/api/1.0/contact.md

+# Contact module 1.0

+Handles the validation of form data and submission of contact forms on the [main website](https://kashis.com.au).

-## Contact class
+## Format

-This class of methods handle the contact form functionality on the [main website](https://kashis.com.au).
-The provide the validation and actual messaging features to the form, with some ancillary methods for traffic management and anti-spam precautions.
+This module will support `JSON` responses only.

-### Methods
+## Methods
-The following methods apply to the contact class:

-#### `/send`
+Below is a list of methods that are made available by the module.